Kripsii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets permission to the file as follows
+sets the mode of the file hello to this:

-owner: no permission at all
-group:no permission at all
-other users: all permissions
+-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello